 We are particularly interested in receiving Ministry Grant submissions for Bible-based projects in Australia and New Zealand that include sustainable growth projects focused on:

-- Christian media
+- Christian media at the sector level

 - Community based ministry, including sports ministry